nandhakumar2611/mindx-inventory-docs/docs/quotes/introduction-quotes.md

 > Pro Tip
 > Configure warehouses, tax rates, and pricing rules in the Settings section beforehand to streamline the quote creation process.

+## **View Quotes**

+If you’ve already created quotes, you can easily view them.
+Here’s how:

+- Navigate to **Sales** > **Quotes**.
+- Select the quote you wish to view.
+  This enables you to track your proposals, manage customer expectations, and streamline the sales process effectively.